toolleeo/cli-apps/README.md

 Fuzzy finders and generic option pickers in lists of strings.

 * [choose](https://github.com/jagprog5/choose) - NCurses based token selector with a nice terminal user interface for selecting tokens.
 Selecting a line from the bash history is only one of its use cases.
+* [cmenu](https://github.com/10xJSChad/cmenu) - Vaguely dmenu-like minimal TUI menu utility, it reads entries from stdin, creates a selection menu, and writes the selected entry to stdout.
 * [fss](https://github.com/5n00py/fss) - User-friendly command-line search scripts combining find and grep utilities with fzf previewing and direct actions on specific file types.
 * [fzf](https://github.com/junegunn/fzf) - (FuZzy Finder) is a general-purpose command-line finder with fuzzy search/filter capabilities, good integration with `vim`.
 * [fzy](https://github.com/jhawthorn/fzy) - Better fuzzy finder.